 Alcohol withdrawal can also increase one’s risk of heart-related issues.

 How Can Withdrawal Cause Heart Problems?

-Withdrawal can cause heart problems down the line in multiple ways.
+Alcohol withdrawal can cause heart problems as people age in multiple ways.
 Firstly, the effects of withdrawal can lead to low electrolyte levels.
 Low electrolytes can eventually cause cardiac issues.
 Also, you can see above that withdrawal causes complications with the metabolism.
 These metabolism issues can eventually make the heart stop completely.

 Heart Symptoms of Alcohol Withdrawal

 Aside from the chance of sudden heart-related death, those who experience withdrawal might be at risk for several heart issues.
 Alcohol withdrawal may lead to heart problems like arrhythmias, heart attack, and blood circulation complications.